-The fair value of member deposits and accrued interest at December 31, 2023 was \$983,534,179 (2022 - \$926,545,705).
+The fair value of member deposits and accrued interest at December 31, 2024 was \$1,029,955,031 (2023 - \$983,534,179).
+Fair value is measured at level 2 of the fair value hierarchy.

 The estimated fair value of the demand deposits and variable rate deposits are assumed to be equal to book value as the interest rates on these deposits are repriced to market on a periodic basis.
 The estimated fair value of fixed rate deposits is determined by discounting the expected future cash flows of these deposits at current market rates for products with similar terms and credit risks.